Coupa Software (NASDAQ:COUP) Issues Q1 2023 Earnings Guidance

-Coupa Software (NASDAQ:COUP – Get Rating) last released its earnings results on Monday, March 14th.
-The technology company reported $0.19 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.05 by $0.14.
+Coupa Software (NASDAQ:COUP – Get Rating) last posted its quarterly earnings results on Monday, March 14th.
+The technology company reported $0.19 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.05 by $0.14.
+The business had revenue of $193.30 million for the quarter, compared to analyst estimates of $186.18 million.
 Coupa Software had a negative return on equity of 14.13% and a negative net margin of 52.26%.
-The business had revenue of $193.30 million for the quarter, compared to analyst estimates of $186.18 million.
-During the same quarter in the prior year, the company posted ($0.82) earnings per share.
-Coupa Software’s revenue was up 18.2% on a year-over-year basis.
-On average, research analysts forecast that Coupa Software will post -2.43 earnings per share for the current year.
+The business’s revenue was up 18.2% compared to the same quarter last year.
+During the same period in the prior year, the company posted ($0.82) EPS.
+As a group, sell-side analysts expect that Coupa Software will post -2.43 EPS for the current fiscal year.

-In other Coupa Software news, Director Michelle Brennan acquired 375 shares of the stock in a transaction dated Wednesday, March 16th.
-The stock was purchased at an average cost of $78.65 per share, with a total value of $29,493.75.
-The acquisition was disclosed in a document filed with the SEC, which is available at this link.
-Also, CAO Maurizio Baratta sold 902 shares of Coupa Software stock in a transaction dated Monday, March 21st.
-The stock was sold at an average price of $98.75, for a total value of $89,072.50.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 16,881 shares of company stock valued at $1,678,293.
-2.60% of the stock is owned by corporate insiders.
+In other news, insider Todd R. Ford sold 2,961 shares of the firm’s stock in a transaction on Monday, March 21st.
+The stock was sold at an average price of $98.75, for a total value of $292,398.75.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, Director Michelle Brennan purchased 375 shares of the company’s stock in a transaction that occurred on Wednesday, March 16th.
+The shares were acquired at an average cost of $78.65 per share, for a total transaction of $29,493.75.
+The disclosure for this purchase can be found here.
+Insiders sold a total of 17,266 shares of company stock worth $1,718,614 in the last three months.
+2.60% of the stock is currently owned by company insiders.

-Hedge funds have recently bought and sold shares of the company.
-Neo Ivy Capital Management acquired a new stake in shares of Coupa Software in the 4th quarter valued at about $75,000.
-Advisors Asset Management Inc. grew its stake in shares of Coupa Software by 251.4% in the 4th quarter.
-Advisors Asset Management Inc. now owns 615 shares of the technology company’s stock valued at $97,000 after buying an additional 440 shares during the period.
-CIBC World Markets Inc. acquired a new stake in shares of Coupa Software in the 4th quarter valued at about $266,000.
-JustInvest LLC acquired a new stake in shares of Coupa Software in the 4th quarter valued at about $286,000.
-Finally, MML Investors Services LLC grew its stake in shares of Coupa Software by 51.5% in the 4th quarter.
-MML Investors Services LLC now owns 3,546 shares of the technology company’s stock valued at $560,000 after buying an additional 1,205 shares during the period.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Neo Ivy Capital Management acquired a new stake in shares of Coupa Software during the fourth quarter worth approximately $75,000.
+Advisors Asset Management Inc. lifted its position in Coupa Software by 251.4% in the 4th quarter.
+Advisors Asset Management Inc. now owns 615 shares of the technology company’s stock worth $97,000 after buying an additional 440 shares in the last quarter.
+CIBC World Markets Inc. acquired a new stake in shares of Coupa Software during the 4th quarter valued at $266,000.
+JustInvest LLC acquired a new stake in shares of Coupa Software during the 4th quarter valued at $286,000.
+Finally, MML Investors Services LLC grew its holdings in shares of Coupa Software by 51.5% during the 4th quarter.
+MML Investors Services LLC now owns 3,546 shares of the technology company’s stock valued at $560,000 after acquiring an additional 1,205 shares in the last quarter.

 About Coupa Software (Get Rating)